https://www.perplexity.ai/search/which-database-or-ai-can-i-use-gkFcusrXT6SBePKh2DaLog#1

 Schematic Diagram Analysis

-project demonstrates computer vision integration:
+The airflow-pdf2embeddings project demonstrates computer vision integration:

 from pdf2image import convert_from_path